See below for the biographies of all Concord Academy trustees.

 Yuchun lives in Weston, Mass., with his wife, Agustina, and their three children, including daughter Jaime ’19.

-Rose Peabody Lynch ’67 (Podie) has over 30 years experience managing health, beauty, and fashion brands.
-She served as a chief operating officer for over 13 years: as president of Danskin, Inc., chief operating officer of LeRoi Princeton, and SVP/general manager of merchandising for Victoria’s Secret Fragrance, a division of Victoria’s Secret.
+Rose Peabody Lynch ’67 (Podie) has over 30 years experience in the cosmetics and fashion industries.
+She served as a chief operating officer for over 13 years as President of Danskin, Inc., Chief Operating Officer of LeRoi Princeton, and SVP/GMM of Victoria’s Secret Fragrance, a division of Victoria’s Secret.

 Lynch lives in New York City.
 Her son, Gates Peabody Torrey, is a 2013 graduate of Princeton.